-- T: 5ml supernatant fluid from emulsified faeces.
+- T: 5ml supernatant fluid from emulsified feces.

 - Neg: 5 ml distilled water

-- Pos: 5 ml distilled water in which about 50 microliter of whole blood has been mixed
+- Pos: 5 ml distilled water in which about 50 microliters of whole blood has been mixed

 - Layer 5 ml of working aminophenazone reagent on top of the fluid in each tube (i.e. pipette down the side of each tube).
 Do not mix.